+While we do not document the effect of a fear of fire sales on bank lending (Proposition 2 in Diamond and Rajan, 2011), we provide empirical support for the third proposition.
+The third proposition indicates a positive relationship between a bank's exposure to the aggregate liquidity shock and its impact on asset prices, for the subsample of banks that would become insolvent conditional on the liquidity shock.
+In the model, risk is endogenous in that price risk of the illiquid asset is a function of the liability structure of the domestic bank, and therefore the exposure of the bank to the aggregate liquidity shock.
+Consequently, the model predicts a reinforcement of the bank-sovereign nexus from the fire-sale risk channel.
+The uncertainty about future liquidity should generate a high correlation between sovereign bond risk and the solvency risk of domestic banks holding the bonds.
+In light of these predictions, the LOLR intervention could produce contrasting effects on financial stability.
 According to the classical LOLR theory (Bagehot, 1873), the LOLR provides banks with liquidity, which stops bank runs by allowing banks to continue financing existing assets.
-Banks thus do not need to sell assets at fire-sale prices and can continue lending avoiding a credit crunch.
-However, the fraction of risky sovereign bonds held by risky banks may even increase if banks can use the public funds to increase their exposure to risky but eligible collateral because of, for example, gambling incentives of under-capitalized banks (Acharya and Tuckman, 2014; Drechsler et al., 2016) or moral suasion (De Marco and Macchiavelli, 2016; Ongena et al., 2019).

-In the context of the European sovereign debt crisis, under-capitalized banks would have incentives to increase their holdings of risky domestic sovereign bonds (Crosignani, 2020), especially once they are eligible collateral at the central bank at attractive haircuts (Drechsler et al., 2016; Hoshi and Kashyap, 2015; Nyborg, 2017).
-Such response could segment the market for eligible collateral
+Banks thus do not need to sell assets at fire-sale prices and can continue lending, avoiding a credit crunch.
+However, the fraction of risky sovereign bonds held by weak banks may even increase if banks can use the public funds to increase their exposure to risky sovereign bonds because of, for example, gambling incentives of under-capitalized banks (Acharya and Tuckman, 2014; Drechsler et al., 2016; Crosignani, 2017) or moral suasion (De Marco and Macchiavelli, 2016; Ongena et al., 2016), especially once risky sovereign bonds are eligible collateral at the central bank at attractive haircuts (Drechsler et al., 2016; Hoshi and Kashyap, 2015; Nyborg, 2017).